 11409 Lake Shore Boulevard

-The Country Club of Cleveland was formed as an outgrowth of the Bit & Bridle Club.
+The Country Club of Cleveland formed as an outgrowth of the Bit & Bridle Club.
 Following were officers of the club: Samuel Mather, president; Jeptha Wade II, vice-president; Charles C. Bolton, treasurer; and James Parmalee, secretary.
-Fifteen acres of land on Eddy Road next to the lake was acquired from Charles Coit.
+The officers acquired fifteen acres of land on Eddy Road next to the lake from Charles Coit.

-While on a business trip in the east, Samuel Mather was invited to play golf at the Saint Andrew’s Golf Club, located in Hastings-on-Hudson, New York.
+While on a business trip in the east, Samuel Mather received an invitation to play golf at the Saint Andrew’s Golf Club, located in Hastings-on-Hudson, New York.
 He returned from his trip with a passion for the new game.

 The first formal opening for members only took place on July 13, 1895, with demonstrations on the crude site causing many to refer to the game as “pasture pool.”
-In spite of that, golf soon became an integral part of club activities.
+Despite the initial raw state, golf soon became an integral part of club activities.
 From the first, golf was considered a sport that both men and women could play with dignity.

 Mather persuaded Joe Mitchell, to leave the Royal Berlin Golf Course and come to Bratenahl as the club’s first professional.
 Mitchell had been the instructor to Kaiser Wilhelm.
-Because of Prussian cavalrymen jumping their horses over the bunkers and goose-stepping troops cutting up the greens, he accepted a bid to come to Cleveland.
+Being frustrated with Prussian cavalrymen jumping their horses over the bunkers and goose-stepping troops cutting up the greens, Mitchell accepted the bid to come to Cleveland.
 He carried his bags of clubs up a dusty road from the Coit station and found only a three-room shack with no running water when he reached the golf club.

-In 1898, the Cleveland Golf Club was incorporated as a separate organization from the Country Club of Cleveland.
-Members were admitted who did not belong to the Country Club.
-A small clubhouse was built on Eddy Road at the end of the links/ The clubhouse for the Country Club was located on the lake with the clubhouse for the Cleveland Golf Club located near the corner of Eddy Road and Lake Shore Boulevard.
+In 1898, the Cleveland Golf Club incorporated as a separate organization from the Country Club of Cleveland.
+The golf club began to admit members who did not belong to the Country Club.
+The membership built a small clubhouse on Eddy Road near the corner of Eddy Road and Lake Shore Boulevard.
 The Cleveland Golf Club clubhouse, in reality, wasn’t a clubhouse at all.
-It was found to be too small, not having any arrangements for eating or sleeping.
-It was merely a waiting room and a locker.
+It was merely a waiting room and a locker with no arrangements for eating or sleeping.
+The clubhouse for the Country Club was located closer to the lake.

 The clubhouse for the Country Club of Cleveland caught fire on October 1, 1899.
-The only means of warming the building was a fireplace in the entrance hall with a high cobblestone chimney and a wide hearth.
-The hearth was built on the heavy joists of the floor and became charred and they eventually burst into flame and the clubhouse burned to the ground.
+A fireplace in the entrance hall with a high cobblestone chimney and a wide hearth provided the only means of warming the building.
+The massive floor joists supporting the hearth became charred and eventually burst into flame, resulting in the clubhouse burning to the ground.

-The house was remodeled, rearranged and enlarged to be adapted for club purposes.
-Unlike the old one, the clubhouse was used as a full-fledged country club in addition to its golfing use.
+The club remodeled, rearranged, and enlarged the house to adapt for club purposes.
+Unlike the old one, the clubhouse became a full-fledged country club in addition to its golfing use.
 A restaurant was one of the much-appreciated features.

-The new home of the Cleveland Golf Club was written up in The Plain Dealer on May 27, 1900.
+The Cleveland Plain Dealer published an article on the new home of the Cleveland Golf Club on May 27, 1900.
 “The house was a quaint rambling structure standing in a grove of trees only a step away for the Shoreline cars.
-There were about twelve acres around the house with plenty of trees, pretty walks, rustic summer home and a most romantic bridge spanning a little gully which at one time accommodated a little stream, but has only grasses, ferns, and wildflowers.”
+There were about twelve acres around the house with plenty of trees, pretty walks, rustic summer home, and a most romantic bridge spanning a little gully, which at one time accommodated a little stream but has only grasses, ferns, and wildflowers.”

-Leading back from the lounging room one passed through a porch to the men’s lockers.
-The room was large with rows of 150 oak lockers against the walls.
-Included was a bath and a telephone.
+Leading back from a lounging room, one passed through a porch to a large men’s locker room, with rows of 150 oak lockers against the walls.
+Included was a bathroom with a shower facility.

 Upstairs bedrooms were fitted so that fourteen people could be accommodated overnight.
 All of the member rooms contained two to four single beds.
-Most of the rooms were regularly rented by the members, however, two rooms were reserved for guests.
-There was a bath on the floor.
+Most of the rooms were regularly rented by the members.
+However, two rooms were reserved for guests.
+There was one bathroom on the floor.

 Near the clubhouse was a small cottage that belonged to the club so that families could come out and stay during the summer.

 A third clubhouse, designed by architect and club member Abram Garfield, was completed in 1908.
-The building contained a magnificent ballroom, a formal dining room, a glass-enclosed lake dining room, a bar and grill overlooking Dugway Brook, and a paneled library with a fireplace on the first floor.
-Above the bar and grill was a large veranda where summer tea dances were held and breathtaking sunsets were enjoyed.
+The building contained a magnificent ballroom, a formal dining room, a glass-enclosed dining room facing the lake, a bar and grill overlooking Dugway Brook, and a paneled library with a fireplace on the first floor.
+Above the bar and grill was a large veranda for summer tea dances and enjoyment of breathtaking sunsets.
 The second and third floors consisted of forty-five rooms for the convenience and occupancy of club members.

-In 1909, thirty-five acres south of the railroad tracks were leased from the Coit family and the golf course eventually grew to a full eighteen holes.
-A bridge and stairway allowed golfers to cross the railroad tracks.
+In 1909, the Country Club leased thirty-five acres south of the railroad tracks from the Coit family, and the golf course eventually grew to a full eighteen holes.
+A bridge and stairs allowed golfers to cross the railroad tracks.

-By 1926, the once quiet parcel became surrounded by industrial property that began to encroach on the tranquility of the Club.
-The noise and aroma of halted livestock trains had a negative impact on adjacent golfers.
-Factory workers eating their lunches along the perimeter of the course were audibly appreciative of the female players, although gentleman golfers were treated with disruptive taunts from industrial onlookers, “Hit it, Percy, hit it!”
+By 1926, the once quiet parcel became surrounded on the south by industrial property that began to encroach on the tranquility of the Club.
+The noise and aroma of halted livestock trains negatively impacted the adjacent golfers.
+Factory workers eating their lunches along the perimeter of the course were audibly appreciative of the female players.
+Disruptive taunts from the factory onlookers greeted gentleman golfers with shouts such as, “Hit it, Percy, hit it!”

 The solution to the problem came in an offer in 1928 from the Van Sweringen brothers, creators of Shaker Heights.
-The Van Sweringens proposed that the club relocate to a new Pepper Pike development with the promise of a large parcel of land and a loan with which to build a new clubhouse.
-The plan was approved and the ground was broken for a new clubhouse on Lander Road.
+The Van Sweringens proposed relocating the club to a new Pepper Pike development with the promise of a large parcel of land and a loan with which to build a new clubhouse.
+The plan was approved, and the ground broken for a new clubhouse and golf course on Lander Road.

-The old course became known as Lake Shore Country Club which was under constant pressure for the development of its acreage.
-The course was returned to nine-holes and became open to the public.
-The departure of the Country Club created a constant pressure for the development of its acreage.
-The clubhouse was gradually becoming a rooming house for single businessmen and the structure itself, along with its grounds, began to deteriorate.
+The Bratenahl club name was changed to the Lake Shore Country Club.
+The golf course eventually returned to nine-holes and became open to the public.
+The departure of the country club created a constant pressure for the development of its acreage.
+The clubhouse gradually became a rooming house for single men, and the structure itself, along with its grounds, began to deteriorate.

 In 1946, George Young and Edward Flannigan, who owned the Roxy burlesque theater in downtown Cleveland, purchased the club and invested $150,000 in its renovation.
-They constructed a bathing beach, added a glass-enclosed lakeside dining room and rented the clubhouse for parties.
-Flannigan died in 1964 and Young wanted out.
-Bratenahl Development Corporation purchased the property.
-By 1964, the clubhouse was razed to make room for Bratenahl Place.
+They constructed a bathing beach, added a glass-enclosed lakeside dining room, and rented the clubhouse for parties.
+Flannigan died in 1964, and Young sold the property to the Bratenahl Development Corporation, who demolished the clubhouse in 1964 to make room for the Bratenahl Place development.